-Pace Hall 116, ext.
+Shackelford Hall 100, ext.
 3346/3347

 Welcome to Residence Hall or Apartment living at Troy University.
 This type of living will be a unique experience for many of you and can prove to be a most educational and enjoyable one.

 By selecting Troy University, you also selected the standards and regulations of the university that are found in this publication and in the General Residence Hall Policy Pamphlet.
 These policies apply to both residents and their visitors.
 Each hall is staffed with full-time students that seek to provide educational, social and cultural advantages for the residents.
 The residences are designed to provide a relatively home-like and intimate atmosphere along with the experiences of group living.

-General Policy: EVERY undergraduate student under 19 years of age must file a "Statement of Housing Intent", whether residing on or off campus, with the Director of Housing, 116 Pace Hall, Troy University, Troy, Alabama 36082.
+General Policy: EVERY undergraduate student under 19 years of age must file a "Statement of Housing Intent", whether residing on or off campus, with the Director of Housing, 100 Shackelford Hall, Troy University, Troy, Alabama 36082.

 All unmarried students who have not reached the age of 19 years prior to the first day of registration in the semester for which they enroll are required to live on campus the entire academic year or remaining portion thereof, unless recognized by the university in writing as residing with a parent at a stated home address.
 Home addresses must be within a reasonable commuting distance.
-For specific commuting information, please contact the Housing and Residence Life Office, Pace Hall 116, ext.
+For specific commuting information, please contact the Housing and Residence Life Office, Shackelford Hall 100, ext.
 3346.
 ALL STUDENTS RESIDING IN UNIVERSITY HOUSING ARE REQUIRED TO RETAIN THEIR RESIDENCE FOR THE ENTIRE ACADEMIC YEAR, OR REMAINING PORTION THEREOF, UNLESS THEY WITHDRAW FROM THE UNIVERSITY.
 PROVIDED, HOWEVER, IF A STUDENT WITHDRAWS FROM BUT THEN RETURNS TO THE UNIVERSITY DURING THE SAME ACADEMIC YEAR, THE STUDENT WILL BE REQUIRED TO LIVE ON CAMPUS FOR THE REMAINING PORTION OF SAID YEAR.

 This policy shall not apply to married students.

-Residence Halls: A completed housing contract from the Enrollment Services packet or from the Housing and Residence Life Office, along with a required, non-refundable \$50.00 application fee, should be submitted to the Housing and Residence Life Office well in advance to assure the best chance of hall and roommate choice, which is honored whenever possible.
+Residence Halls: A completed housing contract from the Enrollment Services packet or from the Housing and Residence Life Office, along with a required, non-refundable \$100.00 application fee, should be submitted to the Housing and Residence Life Office well in advance to assure the best chance of hall and roommate choice, which is honored whenever possible.
 Early application is especially important for Fall Semester.
 Application for housing may be made electronically through the following address: http://trojan.troy.edu/forms/housingcontract.html.
 Enrollment and Housing applications are a separate process.
 Acceptance to the University must be granted before a housing assignment will be made.
+Residents must be registered for at least one class at the Troy campus in order to reside in a resident hall.